SulaimanSayyed21/h446Alevel/h446Alevel.md

 ### Shuffling Questions Present in Each Lesson (4.6.2)

-To hold the shuffled questions a local variable named `shuffledQuestions` is used in a for loop which runs four times, as only four lessons being present.
+To hold the shuffled questions of each lesson, a local variable named `shuffledQuestions` is used in a for loop which runs four times, as only four lessons being present.
+It is done by using the `shuffleArray(lesson.questions)` function again passing questions this time.
 The following figure shows the state before and after shuffling.

 ![test-04.jpg](images\\docs\\test-04.jpg)<br>